 - Peanut Butter Banana Pancakes

 - Cottage Cheese Protein Pancakes

 - First, whisk 3 eggs in a small bowl.
 Then add in applesauce and maple syrup.

 - Next, add in almond flour, baking powder, baking soda, and cinnamon, and mix until combined.

-- Spray a pan with coconut oil spray or nonstick cooking spray and heat to low/medium (THIS IS IMPORTANT).
-Once the pan is fully heated.
+- Spray a pan with coconut oil cooking spray and heat over low heat.
 Spoon in 1/4 cups of batter for each pancake.

 - Let cook for about 4 minutes on the first side, or until firm enough to flip.
 You'll want to move quickly when flipping with a spatula.